picahq/.github/profile/README.md

 ---

-Build, deploy, and scale your AI agents with ease.
-With full access to [100+ APIs and tools](https://www.picaos.com/community/connectors).
+Pica gives every builder instant, reliable access to the tools they need—no keys, no configs, no headaches.

-Pica makes it simple to build and manage AI agents with four key products:
+Pica makes it simple to build and manage AI agents with 3 key products:
-1. **OneTool**: Connect agents to over 100 APIs and tools with a single SDK.
+1. **OneTool**: Connect agents to over [100+ APIs and tools](https://app.picaos.com/tools) with a single SDK.
 2. **AuthKit**: Securely manage authentication for tool integration.
-3. **Agent**: Create flexible agents that adapt to your needs (coming soon).
-4. **AgentFlow**: Enable agents to collaborate and manage tasks automatically (coming soon).
+3. **BuildKit**: Empower vibe coding with integrations that work zero-shot.

 Pica also provides full logging and action traceability, giving developers complete visibility into their agents’ decisions and activities.
 Our tools simplify building and running AI agents so developers can focus on results.